hanifbhuian/hanifbhuian.github.io/_pages/cv.md

   *Jagannath University, Bangladesh*
   May 2018 – August 2019
   CGPA: 90% (3.71)
-  Research Project: *Investigation of Climate Scenario with Their Land Cover Condition of Two Major Cities in Bangladesh: A Spatio-Temporal Study*
+  Research Project: *Investigation of Climate Scenario with Their Land Cover Condition of Two Major Cities in Bangladesh: A Spatio-Temporal Study (Published as conference presentation, BD)*